Gluten in products

-The component with the sonorous name of gluten is found in many common foods.
-There is a lot of it in fluffy buns, pasta, oatmeal and other baked goods.
-The typical daily diet of an adult contains 10-40 grams of gluten.
-How it affects our health, and whether to prefer gluten-free products, we will consider in our article.
+The sonorously named component gluten is found in many common foods.
+There is a lot of it in puff pastry, pasta, oatmeal and other baked goods.
+A typical adult's daily diet contains 10-40 grams of gluten.
+How it affects our health, and whether we should prefer gluten-free products, we will consider in our article.

 What is gluten